 Electronics account for 2% of landfills and make up for 80% of toxins in the air.
-When you decide to recycle old TV consoles versus throwing them in the trash, you are eliminating the contaminants in the air that cause cancer, reproductive disorders, and many other health problems.
+When you decide to recycle old TV consoles versus throwing them in the trash, you are reducing the contaminants in the air that cause cancer, reproductive disorders, and many other health problems.

 A Look at the Stats

-|Country||Population||E-waste produced (tons)||Impact per person (lbs)|
+|Country||Population||E-waste produced (tons)||Impact per person (lbs.)|